-Standard and Poor's Corporation and Moody's Investors Service have assigned ratings of AA and Aa3, respectively, on the Bonds.
-Such ratings reflect only the respective rating agency's views and are subject to revision or withdrawal, which could affect the market price of the Bonds.
+Standard and Poor's Corporation and Moody's Investors Service have assigned ratings of "AA" and "Aa3," respectively, to the Bonds.
+The ratings only reflect the respective rating agency's views and are subject to revision or withdrawal, which could affect the market price of the Bonds.